Eleventh Sunday in Ordinary Time, Year A

 Holiness is especially found in your hidden life.
 There, where you are seen only by God, you must act in a way that pleases God.
 You must live a life of virtue, prayer, sacrifice and self-giving when only God sees.
 If you can live this way in your hidden life, you can also be certain that your hidden life of grace will affect others in a way that only God can orchestrate.
 When you strive for holiness in a hidden way, God sees that and uses it for good.
 This hidden life of grace becomes the foundation for who you are and how you interact with others.
 They may not see all you do, but they will be affected by the goodness within your soul.

-Lord, help me to live a hidden life of grace.
+Lord of holiness, help me to live a hidden life of grace.
 Help me to serve You even when no one sees.
 From the solitude of those moments, bring forth Your grace and mercy for the world.
 Jesus, I trust in You.

 The Lord’s Prayer